-Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW (UCNW) Board of Directors, having served as an EAP provider to the employees of UCNW, (formerly Interfaith CHC), as well having worked with their management in community task force projects over the last 25 years his wife and he have lived in Bellingham.
+Dr. Vince Foster is grateful to have the opportunity to serve on the Unity Care NW Board of Directors, having previously served as an Employee Assistance Program provider to UCNW employees.
+He and his wife have lived in Bellingham for over 25 years.

 He is particularly interested in assisting UCNW to advance their population health perspective because he believes that evidence supports that it is the most cost-effective way to reduce human suffering and to build strong, vibrant and successful communities.